Lyapunov-Based Stabilization and Control of the Stochastic Schrodinger Equation

 \item {\textit{ stochastically asymptotically stable} if it is stochastically stable and also:}

-\end{enumerate} \end{definition} The previous definitions present two notions of stability for the considered quantum trajectories.
-An stable quantum trajectory, remains in a neighbourhood of the equivalence class of the desired final state almost surely as the initial value tends to that equivalence class.
+\end{enumerate} \end{definition} The previous definitions presented two notions of stability for the considered quantum trajectories.
+A stable quantum trajectory remains in a neighbourhood of the equivalence class of the desired final state almost surely as the initial value approaches that equivalence class.
 The second notion guarantees that the quantum trajectory does not escape the equivalence class almost surely.